Neuroscience (NEUR)

 NEUR 8006 SYSTEMS NEUROSCIENCE (3 credits)

-This is an advanced course for the Neuroscience major designed to provide a solid understanding of the peripheral and central connections that make the systems of the body function.
+This course is designed to provide a solid understanding of the peripheral and central connections that make the systems of the body function.
 Data and theories of brain-behavior relationships from current research in neuroscience will be discussed.
 (Cross-listed with NEUR 4000).

 Prerequisite(s): Graduate standing or permission.
 Not open to non-degree graduate students.